South Florida Personal Injury Lawyer Matthew Waring explains what could be slowing down your case.

 If you said yes to any of the questions listed above, then you might not be getting the representation that you deserve.
 Simple as that.

-Matthew Waring is a Personal Injury Attorney based in Boca Raton.
+Matthew Waring is a Personal Injury Attorney based in Deerfield Beach, FL.
 He knows insurance companies because he used to work for them.

 Matthew Waring understands the sense of urgency many of his clients feel when waiting for a case to settle.
 For many accident victims with a personal injury claim, their settlement is literally their financial lifeline.